AtlasOfLivingAustralia/biocache-store/README.md

 For a list of releases [click here](https://github.com/AtlasOfLivingAustralia/biocache-store/releases) For a list of built releases, see [here](http://nexus.ala.org.au/#nexus-search;quick~biocache-store)

+## Version 2.x

+We are currently working on version 2.x of this code base  that makes use of cassandra 3.x and SOLR 5.x with SOLR cloud support.
+See the

 ## Acknowledgements
 YourKit is kindly supporting open source projects with its full-featured Java Profiler.
 YourKit, LLC is the creator of innovative and intelligent tools for profiling Java and .NET applications.